 - Air bubbles or fluid behind the eardrum

 - Bloody fluid or pus inside the middle ear

 - A hole (perforation) in the eardrum

-A hearing test may be recommended if the person has a history of ear infections.
+The health care provider might recommend a hearing test if the person has a history of ear infections.

 Some ear infections will safely clear up on their own without antibiotics.
 Often, treating the pain and allowing the body time to heal itself is all that is needed:

 - Apply a warm cloth or warm water bottle to the affected ear.

 - Use over-the-counter pain relief drops for ears, or ask the doctor about prescription ear drops to relieve pain.